jaypipes/articles/openstack/mulligan-architecture.md

 There's no message queue.
-Instead, the (minimal) communication between certain Swift internal service daemons is done via HTTP calls, and most Swift service daemons push incoming work requests on internal simple in-memory queues for processing.
+Instead, the (minimal) communication between certain Swift internal service daemons is done via HTTP calls, and most Swift service daemons push incoming work requests on to internal simple in-memory queues for processing.

 There is no centralized database either.
 Swift replicates SQLite database files